PsichiX/Oxygengine/README.md

 You can get understanding of it by reading `specs` book and tutorials here: https://specs.amethyst.rs/docs/tutorials/

 ## Installation
-1. Make sure that you have latest `node.js` with `npm` tools installed (https://nodejs.org/)
-1. Make sure that you have latest `wasm-pack` toolset installed (https://rustwasm.github.io/wasm-pack/installer/)
-1. Make sure that you have latest `oxygengine-ignite` binary installed (`cargo install oxygengine-ignite`)
+Make sure that you have latest `oxygengine-ignite` binary installed (`cargo install oxygengine-ignite`) - this binary is a set of vital tools that will govern managing most of your project.

 ## Teaser
 ![Visual Novel](https://raw.githubusercontent.com/PsichiX/Oxygengine/master/media/oxygengine-visual-novel-teaser.gif)